SEO Consultant

 Important on-page SEO ranking signals including webpage structure, navigation, content, internal links, meta tags, title, page descriptions, alt tags, header tags, schema and URL structure must all follow SEO best practices.

-Content is one of the most important SEO ranking factors.
-Comprehensive focused content generally ranks better.
-The quality of content along with its type, structure, layout, readability and keyword relevance are vital ranking signals.
 There are many types of digital content including text, images, video, infographics, podcasts and eBooks.
 To rank, all content should be tagged correctly together with being optimised in the correct format and size to load fast.

 It is important to keep Google updated regarding your website content.
 This is achieved by creating an XML Sitemap and submitting it to the Google Search Console.
+A sitemap is a file that is a guide for search engines to crawl, index and navigate the content of a website efficiently.

 Structured data permits Google to understand what your web page content is about to provide more informative results for searchers.
 By adding Schema Mark-up code to your website, it provides data in a structured approach to search engines.
 It is a ranking signal that can help improve your website performance in SERPs and rich snippets.